Salvap4/industrial-foundry-platform/README.md

 Industrial data platform inspired by the Palantir Foundry ecosystem for manufacturing and operational environments.

-The goal of this project is to build a modular industrial platform capable of integrating operational data, applying business logic, and delivering data products that support industrial decision making.
+The goal of this project is to apply end-to-end Data Engineering principles and build a modular industrial platform capable of integrating operational data, implementing business logic, and delivering data products that support industrial decision making.

 ---